Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Catherine Rice Link

-Education: MS, Tulane University; MS, Florida State University; BA, Clemson University
+Education: MS, Indiana University; BA, Indiana University

-Melissa Scranton started with Purdue University Global (formerly Kaplan University) as an online adjunct faculty member in 2010, becoming a course lead and full-time faculty member in 2018.
+Melissa Scranton started with Purdue Global as an online adjunct faculty member in 2010, becoming a course lead and full-time faculty member in 2018.
 She teaches a variety of graduate and undergraduate mathematics courses including applied statistics for psychology, business statistics with quantitative analysis, and survey of mathematics.
 Scranton began her career as a middle and high school teacher, focusing on the mathematically at-risk, and serving as a parent resource coordinator.
 She creates an atmosphere where students can gain a deeper understanding of mathematics, so that they can experience it as a useful and creative tool that helps them make sense of the world they are a part of.

 Education: PhD, Illinois State University; MS, Missouri State University